 Keep up to date on what Unilever is working on at the moment.
 Has it announced any new products or launched any new advertising campaigns?
 You can look on its website for its latest announcements, do a general Google search and be on the lookout for any stories that appear in the news.

 If the opportunity arises, show that you’ve done your research and bring it into one of your answers in the digital interview.
-You might also be able to use this research at the fourth and final stage of Unilever’s application process – its discovery centre day.
+Even if you do not use this research directly in your answers, it will be useful in informing your knowledge of the company and you might also be able to use this research at the fourth and final stage of Unilever’s application process – its virtual discovery centre day.